Travel Modification or Suspension

 A new or renewed review of undergraduate opportunities in affected locations impact students in different ways.

 Students not yet on-site

 All undergraduate educational opportunities in the identified, affected country(ies) that have not started are immediately suspended.
 However, the unit sponsoring travel (or the individual’s faculty/staff sponsor) may request travel permission as described in the Undergraduate International Travel Policy.

 If Northwestern decides to permanently suspend a study abroad program for reasons of health, safety or security, various refund policies apply.

 Students currently abroad

-If there is no threat of imminent harm, continuing undergraduate experiences in such locations requires input from the International Risk Assessment Committee (IRAC).
-The OGSS will confer with the the unit sponsoring travel (or the individual’s faculty/staff sponsor) to make a timely request to the IRAC.
+If there is no threat of imminent harm, continuing undergraduate experiences in such locations requires input from the International Travel Risk Assessment Committee (ITRAC).
+The OGSS will confer with the the unit sponsoring travel (or the individual’s faculty/staff sponsor) to make a timely request to the ITRAC.
 In preparing this request, the author may consult with the director of the relevant unit overseeing the program or experience, any on-site faculty or staff, U.S. Department of State’s Overseas Security Advisory Council staff analysts, Northwestern faculty/staff regional experts, peer institutions’ international health, safety and security specialists, consultants from security information service providers, and/or other appropriate individuals, as available.
 Typical outcomes may include, but are not limited to, no material program changes or modifications to program housing, activities or schedule.

 In circumstances where students are perceived to be in imminent danger and the window of opportunity for action is short, evacuation procedures apply.